aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 // https://stackoverflow.com/questions/9782071/why-must-a-nonlinear-activation-function-be-used-in-a-backpropagation-neural-net

-Stepping back to see the big picture, when an input enters the first layer of the network each of the neurons produces an output, which is fed into the next layer, which in turn produces outputs which go into the next layer, etc...
+Stepping back to see the big picture, when an input enters the first layer of the network, each of the neurons produces an output, which is fed into the next layer, which in turn produces outputs which go into the next layer, etc...
 Until the output layer is reached.
-The input layer may consist of, for example, the values of the pixels of a greyscale image containing handwritten digits that has to be classified; and the 10 outputs, for instance, may represent the probability that the image represents either one of the 10 digits (from 0 to 9).
+The input layer may consist of, for example, the values of the pixels of a greyscale image representing handwritten digits that have to be classified; and the 10 outputs, for instance, may represent the probability that the image represents either one of the 10 digits (from 0 to 9).

-Training a neural network consists in finding the "optimal" weights and biases which minimize the prediction error of the network for a particular training set, the error computed as a "cost function".
-This usually involves approximating the derivative of the cost function through the use of numerical and stochastic methods, because the exact solution would be too computationally demanding to evaluate.
+Training a neural network consists of finding the "optimal" weights and biases which minimize the prediction error of the network for a particular training set, the error is often computed as a "cost function".
+Minimizing the error usually involves approximating the derivative of the cost function through the use of numerical and stochastic methods, because the exact solution would be too computationally demanding to evaluate.

 === Symbolic and Sub-symbolic: points in common